 Read our publication: Frequently Asked Questions about Project FIND

-Project FIND’s Four-Day Training
+Project FIND’s Virtual Five-Day Training

 The Advanced Forensic Interviewing Individuals with Disabilities certificate is designed for established forensic interviewers with previous basic training and extensive experience in forensic interviewing or working with individuals with disabilities.
 The certificate is founded in forensic interviewing best practices with considerations and adaptations to account for individual disability, mental health disorder, language capacity and cultural background.
+Because of COVID-19, the training has been moved online.

 The curriculum is designed to support forensic interviewers to gather information from alleged victims in the most reliable and legally defensible manner.
 Curriculum topic areas include: